Uniform inference for kernel instrumental variable regression: Bias upper bound

 so $ T^{-1/2}S^*S_z^{-1/2}$ is a unitary operator with norm one.
-By Lemma \ref{lem:decomp} below, we may substitute
+Lemma demonstrated that we may substitute

 The first norm is bounded by $\lambda^{-1/2}$ by construction.
 The second norm is bounded by $1$ from our earlier observation.
-The third is bounded by $C_\beta\mu^\beta$ by the second-stage bias bound (\Cref{lem:bounds}).
-The third is bounded by $r$ by \Cref{assn:restricted-link}.
+The third is bounded by $C_\beta\mu^\beta$ as demonstrated by Lemma \ref{lem:general_bounds}.
+The fourth is bounded by $r$ by Assumption \ref{assn:restricted-link}.
 Thus, we obtain

 Thus,